ndau/rest/README.md

-# standard-webservice
+# rest
-The template repository for a standard webservice for ndev
+This is the template repository for a standard RESTful webservice for ndev.